Home » All Recipes » Lemon Crinkle Cookies

 • Egg

 • Lemon-Both freshly squeezed juice and zest.
-The amounts in the recipe produce a light, lemony flavor but can be doubled to produce a bolder lemon flavor.
+The amounts in the recipe produce a light, lemony flavor but can be doubled to produce a more detectable lemon flavor.

 • Vanilla extract